Chhayanaut

 The Chhayanaut (ছায়ানট) is an institution devoted to Bengali culture, founded in Bangladesh in 1961.
 As in the case of many similar organizations, it was established during Pakistani rule in Bangladesh to promote and nurture the cultural and musical heritage of Bengal.
 Every year, Chhayanaut arranges activities in order to celebrate the Pahela Boishakh, the first day of the Bengali new year.

 Chhayanaut hosts numerous cultural events throughout the year.
 These include the Nababarsha or 'Bengali New Year' celebration held beneath the Banyan Tree at Ramna, commemorations of various national holidays, festivals dedicated to Rabindranath Tagore and Kazi Nazrul Islam including their birth and death anniversaries, as well as seasonal programs.
 Additionally, they organize folklore and folk music festivals, theatre festivals, dance ceremonies, and speeches by esteemed experts.
 Among their regular activities, Chhayanaut operates a music center and a cultural and general education school called "Nalanda."
 They also conduct a program called "Shikhad" to introduce children to Bengali culture.
 They have initiatives to provide activities for autistic babies as well as the elderly.
 Furthermore, they publish a Bengali quarterly magazine titled "Bangladesher Hridoy Hote" that focuses on literature and culture.

 In 1964, on the occasion of Bengali new year 1371, Chhayanaut began celebrating Bengali New Year under the banyan tree at Ramna Park.
 Over time, this celebration grew into a major national cultural event.
 Chhayanaut also organizes programs to commemorate the birth and death anniversaries of Rabindranath Tagore (25th Boishakh and 22nd Srabon), as well as seasonal festivals like Autumn and Spring Festival.

 History

 Pakistan Period

-In the 1960s, the military regime of Pakistan banned the performance and broadcast of Rabindra Sangeet in then-East Pakistan.
-In defiance of the ban, legendary Rabindra Sangeet singer Kalim Sharafi, along with others, helped establish Chhayanaut, an organization dedicated to music, drama, and dance.
-Despite the prohibition, branches of Chhayanaut spread discreetly across district towns like an underground network.
-After the centenary celebration of Rabindranath Tagore in 1961, a group of cultural activists, among them Mokhlesur Rahman (popularly known as Sidhu Bhai), Shamsunnahar Rahman, Sufia Kamal, and Wahidul Haq, took the initiative to form a progressive cultural organization.
-The name "Chhayanaut" (signifies the shade of a tree) was proposed by Saeedul Hasan.
+In 1961, following the centenary celebrations of Rabindranath Tagore, a group of progressive cultural activists in East Pakistan selected the name "Chhayanaut" for a new organization dedicated to music, drama, and dance.
+The name, which translates literally to "the shade of a large tree," was proposed by Saeedul Hasan to reference Kazi Nazrul Islam's 1925 poetry collection Chhayanaut, a work centered on themes of anti-colonial rebellion, humanity, and Bengali culture.
+The founding initiative was led by cultural figures including Sufia Kamal, Shamsunnahar Rahman, Mokhlesur Rahman (Sidhu Bhai), and Wahidul Haq.
+During the late 1960s, the military regime of Pakistan banned the performance and broadcast of Rabindra Sangeet (the songs of Rabindranath Tagore) in East Pakistan as part of an effort to suppress Bengali cultural identity.
+In defiance of this prohibition, the Rabindra Sangeet singer Kalim Sharafi, alongside the founding activists, used Chhayanaut to preserve and promote Bengali music and arts.
+Despite the government ban, Chhayanaut discreetly expanded its operations by establishing branches across various district towns, functioning as a decentralized cultural movement against state censorship.